 Strengthening cassava seed systems

-Piloting seed multiplication and distribution business models
+Piloting two seed multiplication and distribution business models

 To strengthen the supply side, BASICS is piloting two business models for seed multiplication and distribution.
-In a decentralized village seed entrepreneur (VSE) model, more than 130 VSEs will be developed in Benue, Abia, Imo, Akwa-Ibom, and Cross River states to become trusted, dependable, and accessible seed providers to the farmers in their respective catchment areas.
-In a processor led model, cassava processors multiply good quality, improved varieties of cassava and supply their outgrowers under a buy-back arrangement for the roots produced.
-The project has developed an online platform, called the Cassava Seed Tracker (CST) (available at http://seedtracker.org/cassava/), to facilitate easy registration of seed producers and real-time monitoring of field inspections and certification by the National Agricultural Seeds Council.
-CST can also link seed producers with needy farmers, and is a vital tool for activities under the Quality Seed component.
-Many more features will be added to the platform as the project matures.
+In a decentralized Village Seed Entrepreneur (VSE) model, more than 130 VSEs will be developed in Benue, Abia, Imo, Akwa-Ibom, and Cross River states to become trusted, dependable, and accessible seed providers to the farmers in their area.
+In a Processor Led Model (PLM), cassava processors multiply good quality, improved varieties of cassava and supply their outgrowers under a roots buy-back arrangement.
+The project has developed a portal called the Cassava Seed Tracker (CST), to facilitate easy registration of seed producers and real-time monitoring of field inspections and a pioneering e-certification system by the National Agricultural Seeds Council (NASC).
+This revolutionary platform offers database of seed value chain actors, decision support tools and consultation with experts, and facilitates market linkages.

 Accelerating seed multiplication through innovation